 Phuket’s culinary scene is simply delightful.
 Here are five restaurants that excel at fine dining:

-Acqua is an upscale Italian eatery which has received many awards and accolades.
+Acqua is an upscale Italian eatery that has received many awards and accolades.
 The incredible gastronomic experience is heightened by the restaurant’s beautiful décor.
 The chef uses only the freshest and highest quality ingredients in his dishes.
-The comprehensive menu offers creations like sheep milk ricotta gnocchi on a smoked mozzarella sauce, lemon zest, Sardinia sea urchin and Avruga caviar; black ink spaghetti verrigni with Sicilian prawns rosso di mazara, burrata and Avruga caviar.
-For dessert, try the chocolate and gorgonzola mousse with pear ice cream or the cinnamon flavored panna cotta with fresh berry sauce.
+The comprehensive menu offers creations like sheep milk ricotta gnocchi on a smoked mozzarella sauce, lemon zest, Sardinia sea urchin and Avruga caviar; black ink spaghetti verrigni with Sicilian prawns rosso di mazara, burrata, and Avruga caviar.
+For dessert, try the chocolate and gorgonzola mousse with pear ice cream or the cinnamon-flavored panna cotta with fresh berry sauce.

 The people in Phuket sure do relish their culture and the arts.
 For the size of Phuket, it is brimming with museums and galleries.
 Here are five that might be of interest:

 Anyone who appreciates antiques and architecture needs to visit Chinpracha House while in Phuket.
 Luxury Thailand holidays aren’t well-rounded without learning a bit about the culture.
 This beautifully-preserved Sino-Portuguese mansion built in 1903 is still occupied by sixth-generation descendants of the original owner, Phra Pitak Chinpracha, but they delightfully allow visitors to come to see not only the building but the gardens and the delights contained within such as all the vintage black and white family portraits, Italian ceramic tiles and Victorian embellishments like four-poster beds decked out in lace.